Sourdough Cinnamon Roll Focaccia Bread Recipe

 Bake

-Bake for 30 minutes.
-The top of the bread will be golden brown with an internal temperature of 200 degrees.
 Remove the bread from the pan soon after it comes out of the oven and place it on a cooling rack to prevent the focaccia bread from getting soggy.
-Let the bread cool completely,
+Let the bread cool completely before cutting.

 Sample Baking Schedule